About

 Find us on Google maps

-Our teaching spaces are set out with a range of wheels and tools.
-We are avid fans of wooden tools, and have a collection of Leach wheels.
-Our studio is home to Korean wheels, (Kerokuro- Karatsu Wheels).
-Many of our tools are made by local potters.
+Our teaching spaces feature a variety of pottery wheels and tools, including a collection of traditional Leach wheels and Korean Kerokuro-Karatsu wheels.
+Many of our tools are handmade by local potters.

-We make our own blend of clay, from local stoneware and high firing clay bodies to suit our kiln.
-Our preference is for warm and toasty stoneware and complementary glazes, such as celadon and tenmoku.
-We make our own glazes from natural minerals.
+We produce our own clay blends using local stoneware and high-fire clays suited to our kiln.
+Our preference is for warm, toasty stoneware, complemented by natural glazes such as celadon and tenmoku, all made from natural minerals.

 Our guiding principles revolve around community and a deep respect for the processes involved in clay work.
 Here, we have created an environment where these core values shine brightly: